 So, Are Record Labels Dying?

-In Conclusion, are record labels dying?
-No, they are not, but they are changing - as is the musical ecosystem and food chain.
+In shirt, no, they are not, but they are changing – as is the musical ecosystem and food chain.

 Record labels are still very valid but you do have options: